bor0/gidti/manuscript/chapter6.md

     The function is Total
 ```

 This function is total, but we need to also provide a parameter (proof) that the divisor is not zero.
-Fortunately, Idris also provides a function called `SIsNotZ`, which accepts any natural number (through implicit argument `x`) and returns a proof for `x + 1` is not zero.
+Fortunately, Idris also provides a function called `SIsNotZ`, which accepts any natural number (through implicit argument `x`) and returns a proof that `x + 1` is not zero.

 We can try to construct a few proofs: